joekreu/basic_pcp/DETAILED_GUIDE.md

 of _functional programming_).
 It uses a Lisp-like _singly linked list_ of
 tokens.

 8. `pcp_rec_0_2` is a recursive and purely functional parser.
-It uses a singly linked list of tokens.
+The tokenizer for this parser and for `pcp_rec_03` uses a singly linked list of tokens.
 Tokens are implemented as triples (tuples of length 3); operator tokens contain the binding powers as second and third component.

-9. `pcp_rec_03` is recursive and purely functional.
+1. `pcp_rec_03` is recursive and purely functional.
 Its parsing algorithm slightly differs from that of `pcp_re_0_2`.

 All these parsers accept the same operator definitions.
 They use functions from the module `helpers.py`, and they are meant to be run by the same test